procrob/retalis/README.md

-Retalis will be released by Dec 15th, 2014.
+Retalis will be released in December, 2014.

 =======